Tairovik/personal-site/content/pages/about.md

-      Whether working with a large corporation, a small company, or an individual - I approach each project with the highest degree of attention to detail and ambition.
-Having the design experience in developing visual identities and UI / UX on a wide variety of projects ranging from web apps, SaaS
+      Whether working with a large corporation, a small company, or an individual - I approach projects with the highest degree of attention to detail and ambition.
+Having the design experience in developing visual identities and UI / UX on a wide variety of projects ranging from Web Apps, SaaS

-      businesses, AI apps, finance & investment firms, all the way to lounge bars & hotels - my design skills cover everything from larger to smaller scales and requirements.
+      Businesses, AI Apps, Finance & Investment firms, all the way to Hotels - my design skills cover everything from larger to smaller scales and requirements.

       With growing interest in the User Experience aspect of design, trying to